armory/docs/content/en/plugins/github-integration/use.md

 * **Organization**: (Required) Select the organization associated with the **Github Account**
 * **Repository**: (Required) Select the repository that contains the workflow
 * **Workflow**: (Required) Select the name of the workflow that Spinnaker should monitor
-* **Branch**: (Optional) If specified, only pushes to the branches that match this Java Regular Expression will be triggered.
+* **Branch**: (Optional) If specified, only pushes to the branches that match this Java Regular Expression are triggered.
 Leave empty to trigger builds for every branch.

 ###  New deployment trigger